seobando/UDACITY_AzureGenerativeAIEngineer/Project 1 - Chat with your data/README.md

 # Retrieval-Augmented Generation (RAG) Implementation

-RAG Setup and Data Indexing
+RAG Setup and Data Indexing:

 ![rag_configuration](/Project%201%20-%20Chat%20with%20your%20data/images/rag_configuration.png)

-Configures RAG in Azure OpenAI Studio, linking the deployed GPT-4 model to Azure Blob Storage and AI Search, with indexing completion
+Configures RAG in Azure OpenAI Studio, linking the deployed GPT-4 model to Azure Blob Storage and AI Search, with indexing completion:

 ![link_index](/Project%201%20-%20Chat%20with%20your%20data/images/link_index.png)

 # Prompt Development and Testing

-Prompt Creation and Testing
+Prompt Creation and Testing:

 Provides prompts that extract insights related to financial performance, business operations, risk factors, and management discussion from the 10-Q documents.
 Screenshots of prompts and responses showing relevant references are included.